Friday, October 18, 2013

 Nominees: The Descendants, Extremely Loud and Incredibly Close, The Help, Hugo, Midnight in Paris, Moneyball, Tree of Life, War Horse

-2011 was a year where film looked nostalgically upon itself, in The Artist, My Week With Marylyn, Hugo and, in casting a wider net to include art and music, Midnight in Paris.
+2011 was a year where film looked nostalgically upon itself, in The Artist, My Week with Marylyn, Hugo and, in casting a wider net to include art and music, Midnight in Paris.

 I waited longer than Oscar did to finally award Scorsese -- such an odd thing considering his brilliant contributions to the world of cinema.
 My favorites from the man came in strong years where I preferred another -- and in weaker years, what he offered wasn't his best (or rather, a favorite of mine).
 He just never seemed to be at the right place at the right time... until now.